TechFounder/dharcy/README.md

-dharcy
+Dharcy
 ======

-Splash page for Dharcy
+This repo is to create the Splash page for Dharcy on Github Pages.